cvopicka/IveGotFPS_DirtForestersGuide/README.md

 # IveGotFPS_DirtForestersGuide
-I've Got FPS Now What - A Dirt Foresters Guide
+I've Got FPS Now What - A dirt foresters guide to using, understanding, localizing and calibrating the Forest Projection and Planning System